-Given the significant potential customer impacts arising from non-compliance, the need to sufficiently deter non-compliance with the standard, and to incentivize recovery as quickly as possible, we conclude that the penalty for non-compliance with the minimum design standard for 9 months or longer should be \$50,000 for each day thereafter that it remains out of compliance.
+Given the significant potential customer harm arising from noncompliance, potentially in the hundreds of millions of dollars, the need to sufficiently deter non-compliance with the standard, and to incentivize recovery as quickly as possible, we conclude that the penalty for non-compliance with the minimum design standard for nine months or longer should be \$50,000 for each day thereafter that it remains out of compliance.
 The penalty for non-compliance with the minimum design for 12 months or longer should be set at \$75,000 for each day thereafter that it remains out of compliance, and will continue to accrue until the date on which the utility is back in compliance.

-This penalty structure takes utilities' actions to comply into account as penalties are only triggered after the utility has been out of compliance for a period of 9 months, thereby providing the utility a significant length of time to come into compliance.
+This penalty structure takes utilities' actions to comply into account as penalties are only triggered after the utility has been out of compliance for a period of nine months, thereby providing the utility a significant length of time to come into compliance.
 It also takes into account other mitigating circumstances as defined in the force majeure provision.
-As noted above, the utility is not considered out of compliance if the failure to meet the minimum design standard results from a force majeure event.

-We expect that a \$50,000 daily penalty after 9 months of sustained non-compliance is large enough, in most cases, to provide an incentive for the utility to remedy non-compliance in a timely manner.
+We expect that a \$50,000 daily penalty after nine months of sustained noncompliance is large enough, in most cases, to provide an incentive for the utility to remedy non-compliance in a timely manner.
 However, if the utility fails to come into compliance for an additional three months, then a higher penalty is warranted in order to increase the incentive to comply.
 Accordingly, the penalty amount will increase to \$75,000 after 12 months of non-compliance.
 Ensuring compliance with the minimum design standard is critical.
-We believe that these penalty amounts will provide a sufficient incentive for compliance, and deter non-compliance.
+We believe that these penalty amounts will provide a sufficient incentive for compliance and deter non-compliance.
 We have also considered the financial resources of the utilities covered by this citation program in establishing the penalty amounts.
 These entities are very large corporations with ample resources to operate in compliance with the minimum design standard.
 The penalty amounts established here are commensurate with their financial resources.